HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-remove-ambassador.md

 kubectl get ambassador-crds --all-namespaces
 ```

-If HCL Digital Experience was migrated to HAProxy and Ambassador was disabled this should return
+If HCL Digital Experience is migrated to HAProxy and Ambassador is disabled, then the previous command should return the following message:

 ```
 No resources found